Brainy Camps Association: A subsidiary of Children’s National Medical Center

 Brainy Camps Association is a non-profit organization that provides residential summer camps, family retreats, leadership training and transitional youth programs for children with severe chronic health conditions.
 We began our mission in 1994 with a camp for children with epilepsy.
-Nineteen years later, we have expanded to include camps for youngsters with Asperger’s syndrome, Tourette syndrome, neurofibromatosis, sickle cell anemia, diabetes, congenital heart disease, heart conditions that require pacemakers, ICDs or transplants, Down syndrome and hemiplegic/diplegic cerebral palsey.
-This year we are adding family camps for NF, diabetes and childhood obesity.
+Twenty years later, we have expanded to include camps for youngsters with high functioning autism spectrum disorder, Tourette syndrome, neurofibromatosis, sickle cell anemia, diabetes, heart disease, Down syndrome and hemiplegic/diplegic cerebral palsy.
+In 2013, we are added family camps for diabetes and childhood obesity.
+In 2015, we added a camp for transitioning youth, 17-24 years olds needing help with independence and finding their direction.
+This year, we revamped our childhood obesity program, offering a 6-week healthy cooking class for families.
+We also added a camp for children experiencing chronic headaches and migraines.
 Our camps are run in collaboration with many of the healthcare organizations connected to the conditions served.
-Transportation is available from the Washington, DC area.
+Transportation is available for many of our camps.

 Our Camp Program

-The Counselor In Training program is designed for campers, ages 15-17, who are interested in becoming future counselors.
-It is a wonderful opportunity for them to develop leadership and communication skills while gaining experience in planning and instructing activities for younger children.
-CITs will receive hands-on experience working with campers while under the direct supervision of experienced counselors.
-The directors of camp will provide nightly group supervision and leadership training for the participants.
+Brainy Camps Teen Leadership Program is designed for 16-17 year olds who are interested in becoming future counselors.
+Many are past campers who want to “pay it forward” by helping to guide younger children through the challenges that living with a chronic health condition present.
+The focus of our Leadership Training Program is to develop interpersonal and communication skills while gaining experience in planning, instructing and executing activities for younger children.
+CITs receive hands-on experience working with campers while under the direct supervision of experienced counselors.
+They meet nightly with the directors of camp (a clinical social worker and psychologist) who provide group supervision and leadership training for the participants.

-Next Steps: Our transitions program for young adults
+Next Step: Our transitions program for young adults

 Each condition-specific camp is staffed 24 hours a day by medical doctors and nurses who are experts in the field.
 Additional professionals include a social worker, physical therapist and a psychologist, as well as other medical personnel who volunteer their time and expertise at the various camps.
-The counselors are carefully selected for their genuine interest in youngsters and receive special training to deal with each unique population.
-Many have the identified condition, having risen up the ranks through leadership experience gained at camp to become role models for our campers.
+The counselors are carefully selected for their genuine interest in children and receive special training to deal with each unique population.
+Many have the identified condition and have gone through our Leadership Training Program to become role models for our campers.

 Please contact us for more information.